rubenfiszel/scala-flow/rbpf.md

 POSE is the task of determining the position and orientation of an object through time.
 It is a subroutine of SLAM (Software Localization And Mapping).
 We can formelize the problem as:

-At each timestep, find the best expectation of a function of the hidden variable state (position and orientation), from their initial distribution and observable random variables (such as sensor measurements).
+At each timestep, find the best expectation of a function of the hidden variable state (position and orientation), from their initial distribution and the history of observable random variables (such as sensor measurements).

 - The state $\mathbf{x}$
 - The function $g(\mathbf{x})$ such that $g(\mathbf{x}_t) = (\mathbf{p}_t, \mathbf{q}_t)$ where $\mathbf{p}$ is the position and $\mathbf{q}$ is the attitude as a quaternion.